51Degrees/specifications/pipeline-specification/features/web-integration.md

 ## Setting response headers

-The [Set Headers Element](../pipeline-elements/set-headers-element.md) will produce an output that describes which response headers should be set to which values.
+The [Set Headers Element](../pipeline-elements/set-headers-element.md) will produce an output that describes which response headers need to be set to which values.

 However, it has no access to the web request itself.
 Consequently, the web